TokenMarketNet/sto/README.rst

 Benefits
 ========

-The tool and API gives technical developers ability to manage and integrate security token functionality:
+This Python package provides a command line tool and API to manage and integrate security token functionality:

 * Issue out new stock series